RafaelKeramidas/Wololo/README.txt

+NOTE: This project is old and not maintained anymore.

 #About
 Wololo is a small and nice Wake on LAN web interface.
 You can easily send Magic Packets to your computers on your local network and check if they are on.